Using Gertrude

 Accepting an unlock request

-Now that the unlock request is submitted, put back on your admin hat (you've been impersonating your Gertrude user for the last few minutes), and visit the home screen of the admin web dashboard.
+Now that the unlock request is submitted, put back on your parent hat (you've been impersonating your child for the last few minutes), and visit the home screen of the parents website.
 You'll notice that there is a new unlock request visible:

 Click to accept the request, and you'll be taken to a screen where Gertrude recommends a key that will unlock the given request.
 You're free to stop and edit the key if you want, but for now, just click to "Select keychain":